-- The implementation of Category C will be treated as a developmental process over the next few years; - b.
-It will identify course authorities which have satisfactorily set in train the implementation of Category C; - c.
-The General Education Sub-Committee review progress made in the implementation of the Category C requirement in each of the undergraduate programs and report to the Undergraduate Studies Committee no later than the April 1991 meeting; - d.
+- a.
+The implementation of Category C will be treated as a developmental process over the next few years; - b.
+It will identify course authorities which have satisfactorily set in train the implementation of Category C; - The General Education Sub-Committee review progress made in the implementation of the Category C requirement in each of the undergraduate programs; - d.
 The Centre for Liberal and General Studies obtain feedback from students concerning the implementation and effectiveness of their Category C educational experience; - e.
 Each Faculty provide, in its Handbook, a clear description of how the Category C requirement of the General Education Program will be satisfied in each of the undergraduate courses in which it is required;